versionone/VersionOne.AppCatalog.Web/TECHNICAL.md

 App Catalog is 100% JavaScript / CoffeeScript.
 In this document, I'll highlight details of the full technical implementation, deployment, and build process.
-We'll start at the command line to learn how to add an or update entry in the App Catalog with cURL.
+We'll start at the command line to learn how to add an or update an entry in the App Catalog with cURL.
 We'll then zoom all the way into the server-side details, then resurface at the web UI, and dig into how the front-end is built with AngularJS and Twitter Bootstrap.

 Along the way we'll see how the unit, integration, and end-to-end tests work, and how the site is hosted in